Counselling facts and figures

 Key statistics about women and mental health

-There are a number social and economic factors that can put women at a greater risk of poor mental health compared with men.
-However, is it believed that women are more likely to talk about what they are going through and seek support through their social networks to help with their mental health.
+There are a number of social and economic factors that can put women at a greater risk of poor mental health compared with men.
+However, it is believed that women are more likely to talk about what they are going through and seek support through their social networks to help with their mental health.

 Relationships and family